 Our roadmap with WFP works in three sectors:

 - #1 The sustainable school feeding program

 - #3 Emergency assistance

-To optimize and improve the reliability of its systems and its impact, World Food Programme is able to access expertise in food supply and logistics, hygiene, food security, nutrition and dependable decentralization and the quality of school meals..
+To optimize and improve the reliability of its systems and its impact, the World Food Programme uses the expertise of Stop Hunger volunteers in food supply and logistics, hygiene, food security, nutrition and dependable decentralization for the quality of school meals.

-- #2 - Educate, train, fund and support women is a necessity to creating a sustainable food system that can be turned over to governments.
-Whether supporting the commerce in steamed rice produced locally by 500 women in forested regions of Guinea, the training of more than 3,700 assistant cooks in the northeast of India to ensure the safety of school meals or organizing the purchase of a pilot kitchen in Tunisia by including Community of Rural Women’s Organizations...
-Women empowerment is central to our actions.
+- #2 - Educating, training, financing and supporting women is a necessity to create a sustainable food system that can be turned over to governments.
+Whether supporting the selling of parboiled rice produced locally by 500 women in Guinée Forestière, training more than 3,500 assistant cooks in Northeast India to ensure the safety of school meals or organizing the purchase of a pilot kitchen in Tunisia, which includes the Rural Women’s Community Organizations... the empowerment of women is our priority.